-Complete the application form and submit it to a full-time Library circulation staff member or Reference Librarian with your valid drivers’ license or state issued ID containing your full name and address.
+Download & complete the PDF fill-in application form and submit it to a full-time Library circulation staff member or Reference Librarian with your valid drivers’ license or state issued ID containing your full name and address.

 Applications are normally processed Monday-Friday, 8:30am-4:30pm by full-time library staff who will issue your borrower card.
 Materials may be borrowed immediately upon receipt of the borrower's card.
 The card must be presented to the Circulation staff at the time of borrowing.

 Borrowing & Renewing Library Materials